-Operating leases of \$774,968 have been recognised as onerous lease liabilities at 30 June 2012 (2011: \$1,395,296).
+Operating leases of \$154,637 have been recognised as onerous lease liabilities at 30 June 2013 (2012: \$774,968).

-Finance leases relate to a fork lift which is leased over a five year period with a 20% residual on completion.
-The lease is secured by a charge over the respective asset financed.
+Finance leases related to a fork lift which was leased over a five year period with a 20% residual on completion.
+The lease was secured by a charge over the respective asset financed and this debt has now been fully discharged.

-Related party transactions Note 26.
+Note 26.
+Related party transactions